 Time to wake up and smell the chocolate

 This time, I started thinking about the different ways that companies develop technology.
 Consumer electronics companies like Apple and Samsung and Google invest vasts sums of money on the user experience.
-They use data mining and behaviour modeling and predictive analytics.
+They use data mining and behavior modeling and predictive analytics.
 They fund design research and user interface studies and hold focus groups.
 But instead of getting caught up on the beep and the pop and the click, they focus on the oohh and the ahhhh.
 They use technology to enhance the user experience.

-Why can’t my pills be packaged like a box of chocolate?
-A box that says, You’re special.
+Why can’t my prescription be packaged like a box of chocolate?
+In a box that says, You’re special.
 A box that opens with the feel of silk, and gives off a delightful aroma every time I open it.
 Each pill individually wrapped in a foil wrapper, color coded (in my favorite colors) to the day of the week, with a wireless sensor embedded in the foil, so that when I open the wrapper it not only sends a note to my doctor, The patient has taken their daily medicine, it also sends a viral video clip to my smart phone so that I end up laughing for 10 minutes.
-And, if I don’t open that foil wrapper, another sensor is triggered and the box emits the aroma of fresh baked oatmeal cookies, and my stomach tells me, It’s time for my daily medicine.
+And, if I don’t open that foil wrapper, another sensor is triggered and the box emits the aroma of freshly baked oatmeal cookies, and my stomach then tells me, It’s time for my daily medicine.

 Why can’t I get a liquid medication in a bottle made of frosted glass, cool to the touch, with a stopper that makes a soft thunk when you open it, like when you open a bottle of aged single malt scotch?
 Or a spray medication in a perfume bottle?
 How come I can drag and drop a video clip and send it to millions of people with the click of a mouse, but when I go to the doctor’s office I have to fill out a 6 page form on a clip board using a ball point pen?